 INDS 250C Industrial Design Studio 2 3-3-4

 In this course students will work in teams and continue to hone the design process by dissecting an existing product, analyze a market segment and redesign the product to fit the described market.
-Students inegrate their drawing, model making and material knowledge to design for consumers.
-(Prerequisite: Completion of INDS 150C with a grade of "C" or higher)
+Students integrate their drawing, model making and material knowledge to design for consumers.
+(Prerequisite: Completion of INDS 150C with a grade of "C" or higher.)